S-Packing Colorings of Cubic Graphs: -coloring

 Therefore, we obtain, in all cases, a $(1,2,2,2,2,2,2)$-coloring of $G$. \end{proof}

-The Petersen graph is an example of cubic graph which is not $(1,2,2,2,2,2)$-colorable, showing that the result of Proposition~\ref{p12} is tight in a certain sense.
+The Petersen graph is an example of cubic graph which is not $(1,2,2,2,2,2)$-colorable, showing that the result of Theorem~\ref{p12} is tight in a certain sense.
 However, the experiments reported on Table~\ref{t2} suggest that the Petersen graph could be the only non $(1,2,2,2,2,2)$-colorable subcubic graph.
+These experiments have been done using a computer to check every possible color configuration and by verifying that it is a $S$-coloring, for sequences $S$ with $s_1=1$, $|S|\ge4$ and $s_i=2$, for $i\ge2$ .
+We have considered the list of cubic graphs from Gordon Royle \cite{GoCu} .

 Furthermore, as the following proposition shows, even some bipartite cubic graphs are not $(1,2,2,2,2,3)$-colorable. \begin{prop} There exist bipartite cubic graphs that are not $(1,2,2,2,2,3)$-colorable. \end{prop} \begin{proof} The cubic graph depicted in Figure~\ref{fbip14} is bipartite and is $(1,2,2,2,2,2)$-colorable, as shown on the figure.
 Let $(A,B)$ be the two subsets of vertices that form a bipartition of this graph.
 Suppose this graph is $(1,2,2,2,2,3)$-colorable and let $c$ be a $(1,2,2,2,2,3)$-coloring and $X_1$ be the set of vertices colored 1.
 Remark that the cardinality of any $2$-packing is at most $2$ and that any pair of vertices $(u,v)$ included in $A$ or in $B$ is such that $d(u,v)\le 2$.
-We have $|X_1|\ge 5$, as at most one vertex can be colored $3$ (since the diameter of the graph is $3$) and at most two vertices can be colored the same color $2$.
+We have $|X_1|\ge 5$, as at most one vertex can be colored by $3$ (since the diameter of the graph is $3$) and at most two vertices can be colored the same color $2$.